Commercialization & ENTR Research (CENTRE) Funding Intiative

 3. Preliminary results (if any) or indications suggesting that the proposed work is viable

-• Milestones, timeline and budget page: (limited to a single page using 11 pt font or larger with 1″ margins – valued at 40% of proposal):
+• Commercialization plan: (limited to a half page using 11 pt font or larger with 1″ margins –

 • Launching a startup